Skip to main content

 • Binding agreements: Enforceable resolutions protecting both parties

-• Cost effectiveness: Lower cost than legal proceedings
+• Cost effectiveness: Lower cost than dispute-resolution pathways

 Formal legal action as last resort for intractable disputes: